tiborsimon/tiborsimon.github.io/_posts/2015-06-02-matlab-library-system.md

 version: v1.1.1
 ---

-Have you ever became angry due to the lack of namespace handling of MATLAB?
+Have you ever became angry due to the path handling in MATLAB.
+If you do, this project could be interesting for you.